-Our courses are conversational language classes, but we do use written materials to reinforce your oral competency.
+Our courses are conversational language classes, but we do use written materials and activities to reinforce your oral competency.
 Please refer to the description of our courses in the course overview.
 Your instructor will discuss the communicative objectives for your class on the first day of the course.

-Our classes average twelve students per class.
+Our classes average 12 students per class.
 You may find yourself in a slightly smaller or larger class, depending on the number of people interested in taking the same language and level.
 Our class sizes are considered ideal for individualized language learning.

 All UBC language instructors are native speakers of the language they teach, and may come from all over the world.
 French is taught based on international standards, similar to what you would hear spoken by a news announcer on the radio or on television in Francophone countries around the world.
 Wherever appropriate, teachers outline differences between idiomatic expressions from different regions or countries.